isc-projects/kea/doc/sphinx/arm/ext-radius.rst

    -  ``expr`` - the last of the three ways to specify the attribute content.
       It specifies an evaluation expression on the DHCP query packet.
       Currently this is restricted to the access service.

+    Attributes are supported only for the access service.

+- The ``peer-updates`` boolean flag controls whether lease updates coming from an active High-Availability (HA) partner should result in an accounting request.
+This may be desirable to remove duplicates if HA partners are configured to send request to the same RADIUS server.
+The flag is enabled by default and only supported by the accounting service.
+The lease synchronization process at the startup of an HA node does not trigger a RADIUS accounting request, regardless of the value of this flag.

 For example, to specify a single access server available on localhost that uses ``"xyz123"`` as a secret, and tell Kea to send three additional